 2. Be direct.

 If you decide to confront a difficult family member, be direct and true to yourself.
 Stick to the facts and use “I” statements, for example – “I feel sad when you don’t listen to me”, “I feel angry when you don’t let me finish what I was saying”, “I feel hurt by your behaviour”.
-Manipulative people are not known for their empathy and they will try and confuse you by telling you you can’t feel a certain way because of a million different reasons.
+Manipulative people are not known for their empathy and they will try and confuse you by telling you that you can’t feel a certain way because of a million different reasons.
 Please don’t listen to anyone who tries to tell you your feelings aren’t valid.
-Your feelings are always valid and your goal is to be honest and make it clear you won’t tolerate certain behaviours.
+Your feelings are always valid and your goal is to be honest.

 3. Look for the positive.

-For some reason human nature dictates we pay more attention to the behaviour of difficult family members versus the ones we like and get along with.
-With family fallouts or stressful family events it can make such a difference when we focus on those we feel safe to love and the positivity they bring into our lives.
+For some reason, human nature insists we pay more attention to the behaviour of difficult family members versus the ones we like and get along with.
+With family fallouts or stressful family events, it can make such a difference when we focus on those we feel safe to love and the positivity they bring into our lives.
 As a wise person once said “What we focus on grows”, so we can either get busy growing negativity or get busy growing positivity.